chipjacks/chipjacks.github.io/_posts/2013-09-24-IMDB-Stats.markdown

 positive correlation I was expecting to find.

-So the MPAA ratings weren't very useful for predicting user ratings, but they are still useful for looking at what kind of garbage is filling our movies:
+So the MPAA ratings weren't very useful for predicting user ratings, but they are still useful for looking at what kind of obscenities are filling our movies:

 <div align="center">
   <img src="/images/mpaa_rating_reasons.png" width="50%"/>